anephenix/sarus/README.md

 ```

 In this example, those functions will be bound to the WebSocket instance.
 If
-the WebSocket instance's connection closes and a new WebSocket instance is
+the WebSocket instance's connection closes, a new WebSocket instance is
-created by Sarus to reconnect automatically, the event listeners set in Sarus
+created by Sarus to reconnect automatically.
+The event listeners set in Sarus
 will be attached to that new WebSocket instance.

 That is one way that Sarus allows you to bind event listeners to events on the